CocodriloCAD/Cocodrilo/validatation/Readme.md

     <em>Figure 22: set the name of the analysis</em>
 </p>

-After setting the name of the analysis, set the value of *RUN* of the *MPM*-field from *FALSE* to *TRUE* and do the same for *RUN* of the *FEM* field.
+After setting the name of the analysis, set the value of "Run" of the *MPM*-field from *FALSE* to *TRUE* and do the same for "Run" of the *FEM* field.
 Thus, the calculation files for KRATOS are generated.
 At the moment, these are still difficult to find: Open the installation path of Cocodrilo and then under ...\Cocodrilo\Cocodrilo\Cocodrilo\bin\, you can find a folder with the name of the conducted analysis.
 In this case the name of the folder is "LSA_example".
 This folder contains the computation files for KRATOS, as shown in Figure 23.

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/CocodriloCAD/Cocodrilo/assets/51473791/0bc4a2cc-ff5a-4a92-8e57-29c684a57804">